ixgnoy/CSC3600_Project-AI-/README.md

 # CSC3600_Project-AI
 Artificial Intelligence Group Project: Spotify Recommendation System

-Here's the colab for the codes:
+Here's the Python codes using Google Colab:
 <a href="https://colab.research.google.com/drive/1eiQueR2F3DHOBmX3RkhtCgBwdUIXhyZQ?usp=sharing" >Spotify Recommendation System</a>

 For a better understanding on our project for University Putra Malaysia, core course for Computer Science, which's CSC3600: ARTIFICIAL INTELLIGENCE.
 You can refer to our blog site here: